Double vision (diplopia) is not usually serious but it's important to get it checked, even if it comes and goes.

 - narrowing or squinting their eyes to try to see better

 - turning their head in unusual ways (for example, tilting their head)

 - looking at you sideways instead of facing forward

-Non-urgent advice: See an optician or GP if:
+Non-urgent advice: Go to an opticians or see a GP if: